BerndiVader/MythicSkriptAddon/readme.md

 ### owner of activemob %activemob%
 Returns the owner of the ActiveMob as entity, if there is a owner present.

+### owneruuid of activemob %activemob%
+Returns the owner uuid of the ActiveMob as string, if there is a owner present.
+This is for compatibility to bukkit ver below 1.12.

 ### lastaggro of activemob %activemob%
 Get the entity instance of the entity which caused the last trigger on the activemob: set {_lastaggro} to lastaggro of {_am}